 Alpaca Therapy, Autism, and Bees on Countryfile

-The Working Animals Compilation episode of Countryfile aired on our screens on Sunday 25 June 2017 on BBC One.
-This episode focused on how animals can help people with autism and other behavioural issues.
+The Working Animals Compilation episode of Countryfile aired on Sunday 25th June via BBC One.
+This episode focuses on how animals can help people with autism and other behavioural issues.
 Alpaca therapy was a popular part.

-In 1897 our charity was established as the Band of Kindness and Children’s Help Society, to encourage children to be kind to animals and in turn their fellow citizens.
-The charity organised an annual Donkey parade.
+In 1897 our charity was established as the Band of Kindness and Children’s Help Society.
+The aim was to encourage children to be kind to animals and in turn their fellow citizens.
+The charity organised an annual Donkey Parade.
 So animals helping children has always been something that inspires us.

-Chris seen a particular episode of Countryfile eight years ago and was impressed by a story featuring alpacas.
+Chris seen a particular episode of Countryfile eight years ago.
+He was impressed by a story featuring alpacas.
 He became so inspired by the story behind it that he decided to become a full-time alpaca breeder.
-In this episode we see Ellie Harrison who visits Chris to see his very own farm, known as Leicestershire Farm.
+In this episode we see Ellie Harrison who visits Chris to see his own farm – Leicestershire Farm.

-We are taken through a discovery of how alpacas can help children with autism and other behavioural issues.
-Alpaca therapy gives a calming effect to autistic children as it helps them to gain trust, de-stress themselves from any worry, and find a sense of peace by being around them.
+You discover how alpacas can help children with autism and other behavioural issues.
+Alpaca therapy gives a calming effect to autistic children.
+It helps them to gain trust and de-stress themselves from any worry, so they can find a sense of peace by being around them.

-Alpacas are known to be very gentle; they enjoy being hugged and stroked which of course causes them to smile.
+Alpacas are very gentle.
+If you hug or stroke them, it makes them smile.
 They like to make friends with other animals and human beings, especially children.
-And their high level of intelligence makes it easier to see what’s going on around them.
+Also, their high level of intelligence makes it easier to see what’s going on around them.

-During this episode you can also see how studying bees can be beneficial to children.
-We are able to see children from San Sior primary school in Llandudno being taken on an exciting adventure to explore the life of bees.
+Also, children from San Sior primary school in Llandudno go on an exciting adventure to explore the life of bees.

-Alongside the discussion of honey extraction, the children are taken through some of the benefits of bee keeping.
-It is believed by some people that bee therapy can reduce stress as you come closer to the nature of their lives and enjoy looking after the honey.
+Alongside the discussion of honey extraction, the children learn about the benefits of bee keeping.
+Bee therapy can reduce stress as you come closer to the nature of their lives and enjoy looking after the honey.